ialbert/biostar-central/docs/forum/forum-customize.md

 # Documentation for Customizing the Biostars Forum

-## Setting up remote postgres database for synchronize
+## Setting up remote postgres database for synchronization

 **Note: You need SSH access to the remote server.**